 Disneyland Character Dining Basics

 First things first: what do you need to know about character meals at Disneyland?
 First, be aware that compared to Walt Disney World, Disneyland actually has relatively few character dining options.
-There are only 5 choices, to be exact.
-There is one character dining location in each of the three Disneyland hotels, and one in each of the two parks.
+There are currently only 4 choices, to be exact (the fifth, Ariel’s Grotto closed – likely permanently – in January 2018).
+There is one character dining location in each of the three Disneyland hotels, and one in Disneyland park.
 Each has its own style so it is important to pick carefully.